 The article: The grandeur of sail and so many sights to savour

 Kolocep is included in The Telegraph’s Valentine’s day 2013: the world’s most romantic places list

 Last week I asked: Where was pizza invented?
 Croatians like to say it was in Split.
 It is usually hard to find out where a specific food item was invented because the general concept was adapted in many places.

 Sandra Scott, Oswego County Today, 9th February 2013

-The article: Welcome To Split, Croatia, Where Pizza Was Born
+The article: Welcome To Split, Croatia, Where Pizza Was Born (link no longer works)

 Thought Croatia was all about the beaches and billionaires partying on yachts?
 The national parks of North Dalmatia are still unspoiled by tourism.
 Here’s why adventurous travellers should see this hidden part of Croatia.
 Think again.
 Head instead to the mainland in North Dalmatia and you’ll discover breathtaking scenery, spectacular natural wonders and an abundance of wildlife.